List of National Historic Landmarks in Arkansas

 The National Historic Landmarks in Arkansas represent Arkansas's history from the Louisiana Purchase through the Civil War and the Civil Rights Movement.
 It contains the landmarks designated by the U.S. Federal Government for the U.S. state of Arkansas.
 There are 17 National Historic Landmarks (NHLs) in Arkansas.
-Another NHL was formerly listed in the state but was moved to Oakland, California.

 This page includes a list of National Park Service-administered historic areas in Arkansas.

 National Historic Landmarks

 This is a complete list of the 17 National Historic Landmarks in Arkansas.